-Friedman became the first director of the Central Jewish Historical Commission, a grass-root Jewish institution first organized in August 1944 in newly liberated Lublin by a small group of survivors, it considered collecting documentation of the Holocaust, including survivors’ testimonies as its central mission.
-The Jewish Historical Commission in Poland operated during a brief yet important period following the liberation from Nazi occupation and before the consolidation of Soviet-sponsored communist regime.
-The status of the Commission as a Jewish communal organization allowed it to be concerned less with the emerging Polish narrative of competitive victimhood.
-In her comparative monograph on survivors’ efforts at documenting the Holocaust Laura Jockusch stresses that this institution brought together a number of individuals who had been exposed to the project of collecting individual accounts before the war and who recognized the centrality of testimonies for the future history writing about the Holocaust and for punishing all those who participated in the destruction of Jewish communities.
-The closing of the Commission in fall 1947 coincided with the increasing efforts that led to dismantling most of the autonomous Jewish institutions by 1950.
+Friedman became the first director of the Central Jewish Historical Commission, a grass-root Jewish institution first organized in August 1944 in newly liberated Lublin by a small group of survivors, whose central mission was collecting documentation of the Holocaust, including survivors’ testimonies.
+The Jewish Historical Commission in Poland operated during a brief yet important period window-period: after the liberation from Nazi occupation, butbefore the consolidation of the Soviet-sponsored communist regime.
+Because the Commission was conceived as a Jewish communal organization, it was allowed to be concerned less with the emerging Polish narrative of competitive victimhood and therefore enjoyed comparatively free reign.
+In her work on survivors’ early efforts at documenting the Holocaust, historian Laura Jockusch stresses that this institution brought together a number of individuals from various walks of life – intellectuals, scholars, and professionals – who had been exposed to testimony collection projects before the war.
+They recognized the centrality of testimonies for the future history writing about the Holocaust, and conceived of this future-history as deal both with the lives of the vanished communities and with the punishment of those who participated in the destruction of Jewish communities.
+The closing of the Commission, in fall 1947, coincided with the increasing efforts to [name that effort], that led to dismantling most of the autonomous Jewish institutions by 1950.

 The Central Jewish Historical Commission recognized how explosive the subject of local collaboration could have been for the community of survivors.
-Thus it instructed its activists collecting survivor testimonies to proceed with caution with regard to “the attitude of the local population to the Jews during the occupation”.
-For all its stated complexity, the activists were to encourage testimonies that would document the assistance of the non-Jewish population with regard to providing ghettos with good and the behaviour of this population in the darkest moments of the ghettos, namely during round-ups and deportations”.
-Only as an addition to this calling, they needed to also take a note of the negative phenomena.
-In 1945, as the first brochure in the series of methodological studies, the Central Jewish Historical Commission published instructions for collecting historical material
+It therefore instructed its testimonies collecting survivor- activists to proceed with caution regarding “the attitude of the local population to the Jews during the occupation”.
+In 1945, as the first brochure in the series of methodological studies, the Central Jewish Historical Commission published instructions for collecting historical material.
+For all its stated complexity, the activists were directed to encourage testimonies that would document the assistance of the non-Jewish population, for example cases of providing ghettos with goods, as well as depictions of the behaviour of this population in the darkest moments of the ghettos, namely during round-ups and deportations”.
+The Committee’s activists were also directed, but only as an addition to this primary directive, to take note of negative phenomena.

 Nachman Blumental speaks at the meeting of the Central Jewish Historical Commission.
 To his left Philip Friedman.
-Source: Jewish Historical Institute in Warsaw,
+Source: Jewish Historical Institute in Warsaw.